Brighton Sunday Lunch & Sunday Roasts

 A locals guide to Sunday Lunch Brighton.
 From a traditional British pub roast, Indian, trip to a country pub?
 Here is our Sunday lunch guide for Brighton, Hove and Sussex with supporting reviews where possible.

 The Restaurant at Drakes, Marine Parade, Brighton

 Award winning restaurant providing sumptuous cuisine and fine dining in the heart of Brighton.
-Sample main courses include Sussex beef, fillet of lamb, fillet of brill and mushroom ravioli with spinach.
-2 courses £25, 3 courses £30.
+Sample main courses include choice of meats, catch of the day and risotto.
 Private dining up to 12 also available in Brighton’s highest scoring restaurant in the Good Food Guide.
 Menu.
 Sunday Roast Review

 A seasonally changing vegetarian roast of unswerving excellence is available from midday until they’re gone from Brighton favourite, Food For Friends.
 Enjoy the relaxed modern dining in the heart of the Lanes where the seasonal selection also extends to the wine and cocktail lists.
 If a mighty helping of their award winning roast with freshest vegetables, crispest potatoes and rich gravy isn’t your thing then you’ll be glad to know the full menu is served seven days a week.
 The roasts vary but an example of the Sunday service can be seen on their website